MartinYeung5/APEX/README.md

 Recevie simple analysis on the usage of herbal medicine complimentary based on health condition

-## Privacy Issue:
-1. Don’t collect the sensitive information from people such as crdit card password, ID card number and so on
-2. Only collect the health record, medicine info, and other related information.

 ## Platform Design - Mobile App (ios version + Android version)
 * Frontend: Dart (Flutter framework)
 * Backend: Java